Article

 TL;DR:

-• The template includes sections for key information, incident summary, timeline, contributors, mitigators, learnings and risks, follow-up actions, and optional meeting notes.
+• Our template includes sections for key information, a summary, the timeline, contributors, mitigators and risks, and follow-up actions too

 Having a dedicated incident post-mortem is just as important as having a robust incident response plan.
 The post-mortem is key to understanding exactly what went wrong, why it happened in the first place, and what you can do to avoid it in the future.